arunnura123/Data_centric_AI/README.md

            way to modify data distribution in several cases

          - Clip First and then Scale
                 Scaling image by scale factor results in overflow ( 255 ) resulting in poor Augmentation.
-Instead Clip by threshold or value and then scale by
-	   [255/threshold]  as scale factor increases magnitude of low
+Instead Clip by threshold or value and then scale by [255/threshold]  as scale factor increases magnitude of low intensity pixels ( better Augmentation )